grosser/ruco/Readme.md

 TODO
 =====
+ - Shift+up and Alt+up emit the same keycodes in iTerm
  - ctrl+right should jump to line end and then to the next line even if the line ends in a "
  - only do syntax parsing for changed lines + selected lines <-> will not be redrawn anyhow
  - try to use complete file coloring as removed in 26d6da4